 Spinal muscular atrophy (SMA) is the most common form of motor neuron disease.
 It is the most common fatal genetic disease of infants, and the second most common (after cystic fibrosis) autosomal recessive genetic disorder.
-Nationwide Children’s Hospital's SMA Clinical Research Unit is the only center in the world that has carried out clinical trials in all three major forms of the disease.
+The Spinal Muscular Atrophy Clinic at Nationwide Children’s Hospital is the only center in the world that has carried out clinical trials in all three major forms of the disease.
 Several trials are ongoing and additional trials are in the planning stages.
 To that end, Nationwide Children’s Hospital participates in the Families of SMA-sponsored “Project Cure SMA” an international consortium of medical centers performing clinical trials in SMA.

 Developing a Transgene to Help Determine the Best Timing for SMN Replacement in SMA

 Proximal spinal muscular atrophy (SMA) is caused by low levels of the SMN protein.
 Mouse models of SMA can be rescued by increased SMN expression, but the timing of SMN replacement for complete rescue is unknown.
 This study features a temporally inducible SMN transgene that can be used to identify the therapeutic window for SMN replacement.

 Access an abstract of this study: Generation of a tamoxifen inducible SMN mouse for temporal SMN replacement.
 Genesis.
 2011 Apr 29. doi: 10.1002/dvg.20764.
 [Epub ahead of print]